 There is no evidence that suggests Zille has done damage to her brand or that of the party.
+And it is the existing brand, not the brand of conjecture, that should inform discussions on the leadership of the party.

 The DA has undergone a massive rebranding project since 2007 that has involved significant organisational culture change.
 It is not an easy task.
 Companies with extensive resources and highly qualified staff make attempts at rebranding and changing organisational culture — and often fail.